The Devil in the Dark (Defiance): Plot

 Nolan (Grant Bowler), Irisa (Stephanie Leonidas) and Yewll (Trenna Keating) are trying to find the culprit behind the murders of two humans.
 They discover that the two men were targeted with Hellbug attack pheromones, attracting Hellbugs to kill them.
 In the room where the second man was killed, they find an empty Hellbug egg purse - something that one can't find outside the nest - leading them to believe that someone is behind the Hellbug attacks.

 Meanwhile, Hellbugs attack the Tarr residence, where Christie (Nicole Muñoz) is having dinner with Alak (Jesse Rath) and his parents.
 Datak (Tony Curran) manages to kill the attacking bugs, and they all escort Christie back to her home.
 Nolan arrives after them, along with Irisa, Tommy (Dewshane Williams) and Yewll.
-Checking if any of them was targeted, they discover that Christie's clothes are sprayed with the pheromones.
+Checking if any of them were targeted, they discover that Christie's clothes are sprayed with the pheromones.

 Nolan discovers that the two dead men had sold land to Rafe McCawley (Graham Greene) in the past for his mines.
 Nolan, believing that the attacks are somehow connected with that fact, asks Rafe for details.
 Rafe tells him that there was nothing illegal when he bought the land, but he says that the two men had bought the land from an Irathient family.
 When Nolan sees the signatures on the papers, he realizes that something is not right.

 In the meantime, Irisa starts to have "visions" again.
 When Nolan realizes that, he reminds her that those visions are post-traumatic stress and they are not real.
-When Nolan tells her he had thought those visions had stopped, Irisa tells him that they never did, she just stopped talking about them.
+When Nolan tells her he thought those visions had stopped, Irisa tells him that they never did, she just stopped talking about them.
 Her visions this time have to do with an Irathient family.
 In those visions she recognizes Rynn (Tiio Horn), one of the women of the Spirit Riders.